 - Try starting with the bigger number instead of the top number, to teach students a more effective addition strategy.

-- Turn a boring math worksheet into an interactive story problem by asking students to take turns making up a story to go with each problem.
+Turn any math worksheet or flash cards into an interactive story problem by asking students to take turns making up a story to go with each problem.

-- Roll and Add is a simple game to practice addition problems in kindergarten.
+Roll and Add is a simple math game to practice addition problems in kindergarten.
 It requires a whiteboard, a dry erase marker, and two dice.
-Just roll the dice, write the equation, and find the sum.
+Just roll the dice, write the math fact, and find the sum.
 Students can compete by getting a point for the student with the higher sum each round.